blinks/ozymandias/README.markdown

 ## Setup
 1. Put each faction's history marker on the track at 6.
 2. Set the faction cities and influence tokens aside.
-3. Choose a starting sector at random.
+3. Put the core sector (6) in the middle of the table.
 4. Shuffle up the remaining cards and deal out hands of seven to each player.
-5. Flip the top card of the deck over to make a discard pile.
-6. Choose a starting player at random.
-[TODO: Balance?]
+5. Choose a starting player at random.

 ![Ian McQue](https://camo.githubusercontent.com/786d55c10b6c9ced8f6295d823045da7e767ff47/68747470733a2f2f7062732e7477696d672e636f6d2f6d656469612f4333314b467774574d4141376d65742e6a7067)

 ## Play
-Players take turns until at least one faction has reached the end of the history track, and then score their influence and cards.
+Players take turns until at least one faction has reached the end of the history track, and then score their influence and cards in their vault.

 On a turn, choose one:

-- Play a card for one of several effects.
+- Explore a sector.
-- Buy a card for influence.
+- Build a city.
-- Fight a war and perhaps gain influence.
+- Fight a war.
-- Recover your hand and sell down to your hand size.

-### Play a Card
+### Explore a sector
-Sectors and myths play differently:

-- When you *play a sector,* choose where to place it on the map.
-If you place next to at least one city, choose a ruling faction next to your new sector and gain influence equal to its place on the history track.
-Flip the top of the deck into the discard pile.
-Then take another turn.
+Place it on the map, adjacent to at least one city.

+Choose a ruling faction next to your new sector and gain influence equal to its place on the history track.

-- When you *play a myth to expand,* take a city of its faction from off-board and place it at the edge of a sector.
-For that city and everything under it, increase the corresponding faction's value on the history track.
-Put the myth in your tableau.
-  - If there's already a city of that faction on the map, you must share a sector with it.
-  - The number on each adjacent sector must be at least the number on the myth.
-  - The height of the city must be at most the number on the myth.
+Take cards off the top of the deck equal to the sector's value and buy one, putting the rest into the common discard.
+(See "buy a card", below.)

+### Build a city
-  - If there are no free cities to place, you cannot take this action.
+Play a card to your discard and take a city of its faction from off-board.
+If no cities of that faction remain, you cannot take this action.

+Place that city at the edge of a sector, or between two sectors.
+The lowest adjacent sector exponent must be at least equal to the card's exponent.
+You may place on top of other factions' cities -- only one stack of cities may be between any two sectors.

+For each city in the stack, all players gain influence equal to the number of cities remaining for that faction for each matching card in their discard.
+That is, if you place a white city, leaving four unplaced, and I have two white cards, I get four influence for each card, giving me eight.

+### Fight a War
+Pick up your discards and choose a sector.
+(If that sector has an event, resolve it now.)

+Each player may contribute at most one card from their hand to the conflict, matching a faction at that sector (no matter where it is in its stack).
+Simultaneously reveal cards and add their exponents to the number of matching ruling cities.
+If no cards were played, the turn is over.

+The faction(s) with the highest total win the war.
+All non-winning cities are destroyed, and the winning faction(s) get +1 on the history track for each destroyed city.
+If no cities were destroyed, winning faction(s) still get +1 on the history track.

+Contributed cards that match a winning faction get placed face-down in their player's vault, to be scored for faction value at the end of the game.
+Players who scored a card in this way then must buy cards (in turn order, starting with the active player) for each card they put into their vault.

-### Buy a Card
+#### Buy a Card
 Pay influence to take a card from the top of the deck or the discard pile and put it into your hand.

-- From the deck, purchase unseen at the second-highest faction's value on the history track.
+- From the deck, purchase sight-unseen at the second-highest faction's value on the history track.
 - From _anywhere_ in the discard pile, purchase a sector at twice the number of sectors on the map, or a myth at the faction's value on the history track.

-### Fight a War
-Play cards to destroy cities, then collect influence.

-- Choose a sector next to at least one city.
-- All players choose a card from their hands and simultaneously reveal and place in their tableau.
-- Add the number of ruling cities at the sector to the numbers on matching revealed cards; the faction(s) with the highest total is/are the winner(s).
-- Destroy each non-winning city (ruling or not): they're free to be placed again.
-- For each winning faction card in their tableau, players gain the sector's value.

-### Recover your Hand
-Put all the cards in your tableau back into your hand.
-Then sell cards for influence until you get back down to seven cards.

-- For sectors, this is twice the number of sectors on the map.
-- For myths, this is the faction's value on the history track.
+If you must buy a card but don't have enough money to do so, the game ends and you lose.
+Be careful if you're low on influence.

 ![Sergey Kolesov](https://camo.githubusercontent.com/be60e6c36aaace972918c0cdb6e51ea7a063261a/68747470733a2f2f7062732e7477696d672e636f6d2f6d656469612f433337584f306457514141636b48632e6a7067)